-The Land Asset Optimisation Strategy is a priority project aims to deliver revenue diversification and generation whilst enabling redevelopment proposals, and to act as a catalyst for regeneration or redevelopment of the Town's land assets.
+The Land Asset Optimisation Strategy is a priority project which aims to deliver revenue diversification and generation whilst enabling redevelopment proposals, and to act as a catalyst for regeneration or redevelopment of the Town's land assets.

 During 2017-2018 the Land Asset Optimisation Strategy delivered a number of business cases for consideration by Council.
 A ground lease was executed for 6-8 Planet Street delivering circa \$800,000 in revenue for five years rental with a further five-year option to be considered.
-This allows the Town to still own the asset whilst generate a recurrent income stream.
+This allowed the Town to still own the land whilst generating a recurrent income stream.

-The sale of 12 Lathlain Place was delivered, with specific contractual control to help manage the outcome on the land holding the revenue of circa \$1.2M.
-This is an amazing result being above valuation in the current market with settlement occurring in the 2018-2019 Financial Year.
+The sale of 12 Lathlain Place was undertaken, with specific contractual controls to help manage the outcome on the land holding.
+The revenue achieved was \$1.2 million.
+This is an amazing result being above valuation, considering the current market with settlement due to occur in the 2018-2019 Financial Year.

-The 25 Boundary Road sump business case was approved and a subdivision is progressing, this is helping unlock and understand potential sump rationalisation that could occur whilst aiming to deliver a healthy circa \$200,000 profit for the Town.
+The 25 Boundary Road sump business case was approved and a subdivision is progressing, this is helping unlock and understand potential sump rationalisation that could occur throughout the Town.
+The subdivision will create a freehold lot to be sold at market and aims to deliver a healthy circa \$200,000 profit for the Town.

 Other land holdings are being investigated and de-risked to unlock opportunities aimed at delivering additional revenue for the Town.
-Leasing and Investment Policies are also being developed to further achieve economic resistance for the Town.
+Leasing and investment policies are also being developed to further achieve economic resilience for the Town.

-- 97.6% of 2018 rates levied was collected by 30 June - Return on investments is 12% higher than budgeted
+of 2018 rates levied was collected by 30 June

+Return on investments is 12% higher than budgeted